 Though your investment in a business school degree may be sizable, the payoff is much larger.
 Alumni of full-time two-year MBA programs from the graduating classes of 1986 to 2012 had an average total investment of US$105,000 and an initial boost in base salary of US$30,000.
 Their estimated time to recoup their investment was an average of 3.5 years.
 Across all business school program types, business school graduates earn a median cumulative base salary of US$2.5 million over 20 years following their graduation.
 This is US$500,000 more in cumulative base salary than they would earn if they did not go to graduate business school and consistently receive five percent annual salary increases, and nearly US$1,000,000 more than if they did not go to business school and consistently received three percent annual salary increases.

 Will you invest in yourself and apply to graduate business school?
 The journey begins by exploring what programs you’re interested in, and researching what scholarship opportunities are available to you.
-Get started on the School Search page today!
+Get started on the Program Finder today!